ouhft/diakonia-open/docs/_source/TransplantEPR/IQ_requirements.md

 * Decision to list Y/N

 #### 4: Annual Review
-...and Report / Letter Tissue Typing
+...and Report / Letter Tissue Typing (about sensitisation status and calls)

 #### Diabetes
 * Insulin dose